 One of the shortest flights from HK, it’s easy to hop on HK Express or a China Airlines flight straight after work and be back in time for Monday morning.
-The streets of Taipei are great to explore by foot and a must has got to be the famous night markets.
-With street food galore, make sure you fill up on Pepper Pork Buns and other delights from Raohe Street Market after a day of view gazing and shopping in Taipei 101.
+The streets of Taipei are great to explore by foot and the famous night markets are a must.
+With street food galore, make sure you fill up on Pepper Pork Buns and other delights from Raohe Street Market after a day of window gazing and shopping in Taipei 101.

 Fly To: Taiwan Taoyuan International Airport